 Online background checks go beyond just criminal records – they can dig up credit history, employment history, financial records, and other information that shows the life someone has lived and also confirm their identity.

-The concept is intriguing for a lot of people but what does a background check show exactly.
 There are several layers of background checks you can run from very basic information to really detailed criminal background checks.

 Usually, the depth you go into with your reporting will depend on why you are doing the background check.
 For example, if you are just trying to spy on an ex-boyfriend, you might not dig as deeply as if, say, you were doing a background check for employment at a high-level security firm.